HSE-LAMBDA/DeepGenerativeModels/seminars/02_GAN/README.md

   2. **Conditional GAN** (cGAN) with label embeddings
   3. **f-GAN** (generalized framework using different f-divergences)

-The accompanying Jupyter notebook (`02_gans.ipynb`) explores these architectures using:
+The accompanying Jupyter notebook (`GANs.ipynb`) explores these architectures using:
 1. **MNIST** (focusing on digit "0") for Unconditional and f-GAN examples.
 2. **CIFAR100** (for cGAN) to demonstrate label-conditioned generation.